LIVE & ONLINE — HONORS WRITING COURSE

 "While I expected to have discussions about the material we read, I did not think the discussions would be as in-depth as they are."

-"Using an outline is extremely helpful, and something that I did not realize the importance of before taking this course.
+"Using a mindmap is extremely helpful, and something that I did not realize the importance of before taking this course.
 I have now been using them for other class assignments, and they make writing an essay, research paper, or even just a paragraph very organized and efficient."

 So this course is designed around the real-world needs of students.
 It enables them to:

-• perceive when that arrangement is chaotic, i.e., a logical mess;
+- perceive when that arrangement is chaotic — a logical mess;

-• handle with skill the writing tools needed to convey a train of thought, improve its clarity, and enhance its impact;
+- use writing tools to clarify the train of thought — improve the writing's clarity, enhance its impact;

-• brainstorm points, arguments, and evidence on a given topic;
+- brainstorm ideas — sketch out points, arguments, and evidence on a given topic;

 Please note: This course serves as a precursor to our course Essay Writing & Appreciation.